Psychiatric issues, such as delusions and hallucinations, are common after head injury, especially in the early stages of recovery.

 The following are a few of the most common causes of hallucinations after head injury:

-1. Post-Traumatic Amnesia
+1. Post-Traumatic Amnesia and Delirium

 In other words, the person has no memory of where they are or how they got there, and they cannot retain new memories.
 When amnesia arises after a concussion or brain injury, it is known as post-traumatic amnesia.